JNU BA, MA entrance exam results 2018 declared, steps to check

 JNU held the entrance examinations for the academic year, 2018-19 to its various undergraduate, graduate, M. Phil and PhD programmes on December 27-30, 2017.
 The results are available on jnu.ac.in.

-How to check JNU BA, MA entrance exam results 2018
+How to check JNU BA, MA entrance exam results in 2018

 - Go to jnu.ac.in